pulumi/docs/content/blog/automation-api/index.md

 {{< /chooser >}}

-But with Automation API we can configure perform database migrations and preload rows in the same program:
+But with Automation API, we can perform database migrations and preload rows in the same program:

 {{< chooser language "typescript,go" >}}